 I set out alone from Santa Barbara on a hot July day, my little sedan packed to the brim, and cruised north along Highway 101.
-The one key I owned was to my car.
-I had just finished packaging up my life, to leave the place I’d lived for 32 years.
+The only key I owned was to my car.
+I had just finished packaging up my life to leave the place I’d lived for 32 years.
 I was alternately thrilled and worried, exhilarated and exhausted.

 All I really knew was that I was moving to a big city where I would start over again, an opportunity for transformation that I’d been craving, but unable to create for myself while mired in my old life.
 Almost everything around me now would change.
 The question remained, would I be able to change myself as well?

 Although I was worried and a tinge regretful at what I was losing, I was also delighted with my audacity, and felt quite ready for this new adventure.
 I was setting out to do new and unknown things, something I thought I’d left behind in my 20s, and was ready to seize whatever adventure came my way.
 For now I would sleep on my daughter’s spare room floor, and beyond that I knew very little.

 “It’s a dangerous business… going out your door.
 You step onto the road, and if you don’t keep your feet, there’s no knowing where you might be swept off to.” — J.R.R.
 Tolkien

 How does change happen when you’re attached and committed to something?
 I tend to stand my ground and chant, “No, no, no, maybe, ok, yes.”
 I once found comfort in the rhythm of my routine, and had a good life.
 Why change?

 Until recently, Portland was just a place to visit our daughter and have big city adventures, but it wasn’t a place to live.
 We were rooted where we were, and thought we would only leave our house feet first.

 “Who wants to let go of something they love?” –Natalie Goldberg